 You're More Than Just a Coder

-Yes, knowing your way around code is essential - but it's the soft and transferable skills that turn a good developer into a great one.
+Yes, knowing your way around code is essential—but it’s the soft and transferable skills that turn a good developer into a great one.
 Communication, collaboration, time smarts, and a flexible mindset make the difference between just building websites and building a career.